machinelearningZH/ogd_ai-analyzer/README.md

 ## What does the code do?

-We carry out **a thorough metadata analysis and quality check using our own [OGD metadata catalog of the Canton of Zurich](https://www.zh.ch/de/politik-staat/statistik-daten/datenkatalog.html#/) as an example**.
+We perform **a thorough metadata analysis and quality check using the [OGD metadata catalog of the Canton of Zurich](https://www.zh.ch/de/politik-staat/statistik-daten/datenkatalog.html#/) as an example**.

-This project is based on two simple ideas:
+This project:

-- We **treat the metadata catalog as a regular dataset and do a structured and detailed exploratory data analysis (EDA).**
+- **Treats the metadata catalog as a regular dataset and performs a structured, detailed exploratory data analysis (EDA)**
-- We **use an LLM to analyze the content of titles and descriptions to discover semantic deficits and nonsensical entries that are hard to catch otherwise**.
+- **Uses an LLM to analyze titles and descriptions to discover semantic deficits and nonsensical entries that are hard to catch otherwise**

 We set up the code to perform most of the checks automatically.
 It should be easy to adapt these notebooks to other data catalogs that conform to the [DCAT-AP CH standard](https://www.dcat-ap.ch/).